 If your child restraint is equipped with the LATCH system, see Lower Anchorages and Top Tethers for Children (LATCH System) on page 1-44.
+See Top Strap on page 1-41 if the child restraint has one.

-You'll be using the lap-shoulder belt.
-See the earlier part about the top strap if the child restraint has one.
+If your child restraint does not have the LATCH system, you'll be using the lap-shoulder belt to secure the child restraint in this position.
 Be sure to follow the instructions that came with the child restraint.
 Secure the child in the child restraint when and as the instructions say.

-- 1. Put the restraint on the seat. - Pick up the latch plate, and run the lap and shoulder portions of the vehicle's safety belt through or around the restraint.
+1. Put the restraint on the seat.

+Pick up the latch plate, and run the lap and shoulder portions of the vehicle's safety belt through or around the restraint.
 The child restraint instructions will show you how.